Empyrexn/AWS-SOC-Analyst/attacks/01-network-recon-nmap/README.md

 - **Allowlist sanctioned scanners** - exempt your Nessus host so authorized vuln scans don't bury real recon in noise.

 ---

-## 6. Detection engineering

-- The **Nmap NSE User-Agent** signature is a cheap, high-confidence IOC - keep it high-priority but allowlist the Nessus source IP.
-- Build a correlation/threshold rule: *N+ distinct destination ports from one source within M seconds* -> "host port scan" (portable as a Sigma rule across SIEMs).
-- Follow-up experiment to document: re-run as `sudo nmap -sS 10.0.40.222` (no scripts) and compare the alert volume/severity - demonstrates how scan technique changes detectability.